automl/auto-sklearn/examples/60_search/README.txt

 Search Examples
 ===============

-Examples on changing the search procedure of Auto-sklearn.
+Examples of changing the search procedure of Auto-sklearn.